elanatframework/Code_behind/doc/new_features_on_new_versions.md

 ### Version 2.3
  - Ability to specify View along with Model from all Controllers
- - - The possibility of loading pages with the model in the PageLoad method in View pages
+ - - The possibility of loading pages with the model in the LoadPage method in View pages
  - Support strings written from the previous Controller
  - Added possible to prevent access to Default.aspx
  - - Added the prevent access to Default.aspx in the options file